 What are the benefits of arranging my own internship?

-- It's a chance to discuss your internship needs with your company
+- You’ll have the opportunity to discuss your internship needs with your company.

 What sort of work will I be doing?